opensciencegrid/user-school-2019/docs/materials/day4/part2-ex2-stashcache-shared.md

         ::file
         module load stashcache
-        stashcp /user/%RED%username%ENDCOLOR%/public/pdbaa_files.tar.gz ./
+        stashcp /user/<USERNAME>/public/pdbaa_files.tar.gz ./

+    Replacing `<USERNAME>` with your own username.

-2. Since HTCondor will no longer transfer or download the file for you, make sure to add the following line (or modify your existing `rm` command, if you're confident) to make sure the `pdbaa_files.tar.gz` file is also deleted and not copied back as perceived output.
+2. Since HTCondor will no longer transfer or download the file for you, make sure to add the following line (or modify your existing `rm` command, if you're confident) from your wrapper script to make sure the `pdbaa_files.tar.gz` file is also deleted and not copied back as perceived output.

         ::file
         rm pdbaa_files.tar.gz

-3. Delete the `wget` line from the job wrapper script `blast_wrapper.sh`
+3. Delete the `wget` and `export http_proxy` lines from the job wrapper script `blast_wrapper.sh`

 4. Add the following line to the submit file and update the "requirements" statement to require servers with OSG Connect modules (for accessing the `stashcp` module), somewhere before the word `queue`.